Updated February 19, 2019

 Abstract: This paper describes a method to estimate the gaze direction using cornea images captured by a single camera.
 The purpose is to develop wearable devices capable of obtaining natural user responses, such as interests and behaviors, from eye movements and scene images reflected on the cornea.
 From an image of the eye, an ellipse is fitted on the colored iris area.
 A 3D eye model is reconstructed from the ellipse and rotated to simulate projections of the iris area for different eye poses.
 The gaze direction is then evaluated by matching the iris area of the current image with the corresponding projection obtained from the model.
 We finally conducted an experiment using a head-mounted prototype to demonstrate the potential of such an eye-tracking method solely based on cornea images captured from a single camera.

-A. Yuguchi, R. Matsura, R. Baba, Y. Hakamata, W. Yamazaki, F. von Drigalski, L. El Hafi, S. Tsuichihara, M. Ding, J. Takamatsu, and T. Ogasawara, “Development of Robot Control Components for Ball-catching Task Using Motion Capture Device,” in Proceedings of 2015 SICE Symposium on System Integration (SI 2015), Nagoya, Japan, December 2015.1
+A. Yuguchi, R. Matsura, R. Baba, Y. Hakamata, W. Yamazaki, F. von Drigalski, L. El Hafi, S. Tsuichihara, M. Ding, J. Takamatsu, and T. Ogasawara, “Development of Robot Control Components for Ball-catching Task Using Motion Capture Device”, in Proceedings of 2015 SICE System Integration Division Annual Conference (SI 2015), Nagoya, Japan, December 2015.1

 Abstract: This paper describes the design and implementation of RT-middleware components for a ball-catching task by humanoid robots.
 We create a component to get the position of a thrown reflective ball from a motion capture device.
 We also create component to estimate the trajectory and the point where it will fall.
 The estimation is used to catch the ball using an HRP-4 humanoid robot with the control component.